Every major update from Taylor Swift's first appearance on the Kelces' 'New Heights' podcast

 Little was known about Swift's episode ahead of its airing.

-On Tuesday and Wednesday, the podcast shared clips teasing the forthcoming episode.
+On Tuesday and Wednesday morning, the podcast shared clips teasing the forthcoming episode.

 “As we all know, you know, you guys have a lot of male sports fans that listen to your podcast," Swift joked in one cut.
 “I think we all know that if there's one thing that male sports fans want to see in their spaces and on their screens it's more of me.”